PART IV. ADMINISTRATION

 E. Denial by Planning Commission.
 If the Planning Commission recommends denial of an H-P-D permit application, no further action by the City Council is necessary unless the Planning Commission's decision is appealed to the City Council by the applicant pursuant to the provisions of Part IV, Article 5 of this chapter.

 F. Permit Amendments.
 Hillside planned development permit amendments proposing an increase in the number of originally approved dwelling units shall be required to go through the same process required for a new H-P-D permit.
-Amendments to H-P-D permits not calling for an increase of the number of originally approved dwelling units must be certified to be in substantial conformity with the original permit by both the City Engineer and Planning Manager, and if either fails to make such a finding, the request shall be deemed denied unless overturned on appeal to the Planning Commission pursuant to Part IV, Article 5 of this chapter.
+Amendments to H-P-D permits not calling for an increase of the number of originally approved dwelling units must be certified to be in substantial conformity with the original permit by both the City Engineer and Community Development Director, and if either fails to make such a finding, the request shall be deemed denied unless overturned on appeal to the Planning Commission pursuant to Part IV, Article 5 of this chapter.
 The City Council may amend an H-P-D permit in order to protect the public health, safety and general welfare, and the process to be used for such an amendment shall be the same as is required for new H-P-D permits. (§18, Ord.
 2134, eff.
 11/20/14)

 10-2.4.1105 Findings.